Looking at how schools might safely introduce Parkour/Freerunning into their programmes.

 If as a specialist PE teacher I decide that I would like to qualify to deliver Parkour/Freerunning in school, what routes can I take?

-As illustrated in Table 1 below, qualified teachers (QTS), wishing to teach Parkour during curriculum time or as an extra-curricular activity, need to undertake the Parkour UK 1st4sport Introductory CPD Award in Teaching Parkour/Freerunning (QTS).
+As shown in Parkour UK’s Awards, CPD & Qualifications, qualified teachers (QTS), wishing to teach Parkour/Freerunning during curriculum time or as an extra-curricular activity, need to undertake the Parkour UK 1st4sport Introductory CPD Award in Teaching Parkour/Freerunning (QTS).
 This enables them to deliver the activity indoors using appropriate equipment and/or purpose-built equipment.

 Specialist PE teachers can take their training further, enabling them to deliver indoors and outdoors in curriculum (KS3+) and extra –curricular time, by undertaking the Parkour UK 1st4sport Intermediate CPD Award in Teaching Parkour/Freerunning (QTS).
 This does not enable them to teach in an external or community setting.